 - Broil meatballs about 4-5 inches away from the heat for about 10 minutes, or until the top is getting well-browned.
 (Even if you have fresh ground turkey, some liquid will ooze out, but ignore it and persevere!)

 - Turn meatballs and broil 10 minutes or a little more on the other side, until meatballs are browned and cooked through.
-(I used an instant read meat thermometer to make sure the inside of the meatballs had reached 160F/70C.)
+(I used an instant read meat thermometer (affiliate link) to make sure the inside of the meatballs had reached 160F/70C.)

 - Meatballs will keep in the fridge for several days.

 - They can probably be frozen, but I didn’t manage to keep any around long enough to do that!